 Understanding General Motors's Unusual Options Activity

-On Friday, shares of General Motors (NYSE:GM) saw unusual options activity.
-After the option alert, the stock price moved up to $58.29.
+General Motors (NYSE:GM) shares experienced unusual options activity on Thursday.
+The stock price moved down to $57.24 following the option alert.

 - Option Type: SWEEP